awsdocs/amazon-mq-developer-guide/doc_source/amazon-mq-creating-applying-configurations.md

    The new revision of the configuration is saved\.
 **Important**
 The Amazon MQ console automatically sanitizes invalid and prohibited configuration parameters according to a schema\.
-For more information and a full list of permitted XML parameters, see [Amazon MQ Broker Configuration Parameters](amazon-mq-broker-configuration-parameters.md)\.
+For more information and a full list of permitted XML parameters, see [ActiveMQ broker configuration parameters](amazon-mq-broker-configuration-parameters.md)\.
 Making changes to a configuration does *not* apply the changes to the broker immediately\.
 To apply your changes, you must [wait for the next maintenance window](amazon-mq-editing-managing-configurations.md#apply-configuration-revision-editing-console) or [reboot the broker](amazon-mq-rebooting-broker.md)\.
-For more information, see [Amazon MQ Broker Configuration Lifecycle](amazon-mq-broker-configuration-lifecycle.md)\.
+For more information, see [Amazon MQ broker configuration lifecycle](amazon-mq-broker-configuration-lifecycle.md)\.
 Currently, you can't delete a configuration\.

 ## Step 3: Apply a Configuration Revision to Your Broker<a name="apply-configuration-revision-creating-console"></a>